 What is an IntentSpec?

 An IntentSpec is a structured document format for capturing product intent.
-It has five parts:
+It has six parts:

 - Edge Cases — What could go wrong?
-Boundary conditions, error states, and scenarios the implementation must handle.
+Boundary conditions, error states, and failure modes.

-- Verification — How do we confirm it's done?
-Specific test cases, acceptance criteria, or automated checks.
+- Verification — How do we confirm it works?
+Specific tests and acceptance criteria.

 This format is intentionally compact.
 A good IntentSpec fits in a single screen.
 It avoids the bloat of traditional PRDs while adding the precision that AI agents require.